dsor-isr/MIR-Competition-2024/README.md

 ## In case you have any questions:
-If you think there is a bug or something is not clear enough, post an issue on github, this way everybody can see it and benefit from it.
+If you think there is a bug or something is not clear enough, post an issue on github, this way everybody can see it and benefit from it (https://github.com/dsor-isr/MIR-Competition-2024/issues).